Published by MBA Skool Team, Last Updated: January 09, 2021

 5. Defines a clear path of interaction between different departments.

 Organizational structure is also critical to delegate work & monitor teams as each job profiles work is defined.

 Functional Structure: In this case, the organisation is divided into segments based on the functions performed by the employees.
 This helps to increase efficiency in each function.
 It is generally used in large organizations.

 Divisional Structure: In this case, the organisation is divided into divisions which could be based on the product, Markets or Geographic area.
 Each division has its own set of functions like finance, marketing etc., like small micro organizations within one large organisation.

 Matrix: The matrix structure is typically a hybrid version of both the functional and divisional structures.

 Pre-Bureaucratic: Found in startups, No standards with a centralised structure and usually one decision maker.

 Bureaucratic: Standardized structures and suitable for large organizations.

 Post-Bureaucratic: Follow strict hierarchies but open to modern ideas and methodologies.

-Browse definitions and meaning of more concepts and terms similar to Organizational Structure.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more similar terms.
+The Management Dictionary covers over 2000 business concepts from 5 categories.